Lions-Eye-Institute/LEI_SFD/datasheet.md

 ## What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?

-Each instance represents testing a single eye over a period of 5 years at 6 monthly intervals and contains Humphrery Field Analyser 24-2 visual fields and Spectralis OCT ONH ring scans.
+Each instance represents testing a single eye over a period of 5 years at 6 monthly intervals and contains Humphrey Field Analyzer 24-2 visual fields and Spectralis OCT ONH ring scans.

 Instances have different levels of measurement noise added ranging from none ("True"), "typical" ("Reliable") to substantial ("Unreliable").